CONNECTED RURAL COMMUNITIES KICK-START

 3. Write your proposal and obtain a Letter of Support from your National Delegation, if needed (see Authorisation of Funding section below).

-ESA Space Solutions can provide funding to perform Kick-start activities to any company (economic operator) residing in the following Member States: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, and the United Kingdom.
+ESA Space Solutions can provide funding to perform Kick-start activities to any company (economic operator) residing in the following Member States: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain and Sweden.

 Currently, Luxembourg, Norway and Germany have pre-approved funding for this Kick-start activity.
 Applications from any other Member State will require a letter of approval from their National Delegation.
 Contact details of each national delegate can be found here.